KuguHome/esz-exporter/README.md

 > As of 12/02/2019

 * Save credentials to .env file in /tmp
-* load credentials into environment varia
+* load credentials into environment variables and invoke the binary using the following options -
   ```sh
   source /tmp/.env
   ./esz-exporter \